fernando-mc/fernandomc.com/content/reading-list.md

 **Currently Reading:**

 - An Inquiry into the Nature and Causes of the Wealth of Nations
-- Warbreaker
-- The Book of the New Sun
 - The Adventures of Oliver Twist

 **Other things I want to read next**

-- The Sunrise Lands
 - The Left Hand of Darkness
 - The Doors of Stone (Whenever it comes out!)

 **Read in 2017**

+- The Shadow of the Torturer
+- The Claw of the Conciliator
+- The Sunrise Lands
+- The Scourge of God
+- The Sword of the Lady
+- Warbreaker
 - Slaughterhouse-Five
 - What Is Serverless?
 Understanding the Latest Advances in Cloud and Service-Based Architecture
 - The Dark Tower: The Gunslinger